-The general rule of thumb in the mortgage world, is that the longer you fix your mortgage for, the higher the interest rate is.
-Therefore, if you are looking for the lowest rate possible, then you should look for short term fixed rates.
-The downside to a short-fixed term is that your mortgage will be up for renewal quicker.
-And when you come to Remortgage in Manchester, your monthly mortgage payments might be a lot more than they were previously.
+The general rule of thumb in the mortgage world, is that the longer you fix your mortgage for, the higher the interest rate is going to be.
+Therefore, if you are looking for the lowest rate possible, you should really look for a short term fixed rates mortgage.
+The downside to a short-fixed term, is that your mortgage will be up for renewal quicker, meaning that when you come to Remortgage in Manchester, your monthly mortgage payments might be a lot more than they were previously.

-There are a limited number of 7- and 10-year fixed rates on the market.
-These have always been the least popular choice for customers, due to the sheer length of the deal, as people tend to feel a decade is too long to be fixed in for.
-These are also the most expensive fixed mortgage products available.
+There are a limited number of 7 to 10-year fixed rates on the property market.
+These have always been the least popular choice for customers, due to the sheer length of the deal, as people tend to feel a decade is too long to be fixed in for a mortgage.
+These are also the most expensive fixed mortgage products available to customers.

-In addition to the rates, you also need to take into consideration the booking and arrangement fees.
-A booking fee is payable upfront and an arrangement fee is payable on completion.
-You might know people who have added fees to their mortgages, but this increases the total amount repayable.
+In addition to the interest rates, you also need to take into consideration the booking and arrangement fees.
+A booking fee is payable upfront, whereas an arrangement fee is payable on completion.
+You might know people who have added fees to their mortgage amounts, but this increases the total amount repayable at the end.

 Sometimes your financial circumstances suddenly change and you might have to repay your mortgage a lot earlier than you had initially planned for.
 This is called an ERC or an Early Repayment Charge.
 The ERC is calculated as a percentage of the amount that is still owed on the mortgage.
 So if say for example, mortgage amount you have left to pay is £200,000 and you are able to pay that off early, with a percentage that is 2%, you would have to pay back £4,000 to cover the broken fixed contract.